ExplicITConsulting/set-outlooksignatures.com/features.en.md

 ---
 ## Overview {#overview}

-Set-OutlookSignatures is the most sophisticated and versatile free and open-source tool for managing email signatures and out-of-office replies.
+Set-OutlookSignatures is the most advanced, secure and versatile free and open-source tool for managing email signatures and out-of-office replies.
 With the optional Benefactor Circle add-on, it unlocks even more powerful features tailored for business environments.

 It delivers everything you'd expect from a modern solution: Centralized management, seamless deployment, and full control.
 Thanks to its forward-thinking architecture, designed not around a commercial business model but around practical utility, data privacy, and digital sovereignty, it offers unique capabilities that set it apart.